-Executive coaching has grown in leaps and bounds in the past two decades; It's now worth an estimated $14 billion in the United States alone and is used as a management tool by organizations looking to leverage their executive's existing strengths to improve their leadership capabilities in addressing business challenges.
+Executive coaching has grown in leaps and bounds in the past two decades.
+It's now worth an estimated $14 billion in the United States alone.
+Executive coaching is used as a management tool by organizations looking to leverage their executives' existing strengths and improve their leadership capabilities in addressing business challenges.

 A coaching session can occur through personal meetings or virtual coaching engagements.
 The latter grew in prominence during the Covid-19 epidemic, and proponents argue this could be the model moving forward.

-Executive leadership coaching sessions are not cheap but are worth the investment.
+Executive leadership coaching sessions are not cheap but are well worth the investment.
 According to one study, the return on investment(ROI) is 788%.
-It is no wonder that top executives in fortune 500 companies work with executive coaches to realize specific outcomes.
+It is no wonder that top executives in Fortune 500 Companies work with executive coaches to realize specific outcomes.

 An executive coach is a specialized individual usually trained to optimize organizational leadership performance.
-Usually, they are accomplished individuals in their own right with a proven record of performance in specific industries or past coaching experiences.
+They are accomplished individuals in their own right, with a proven record of performance in specific industries or past coaching experiences.

-An executive coach usually forms a coaching relationship with a client for six to eighteen months to realize significant, specific, and measurable behavioral changes to leverage strengths rather than correcting deficiencies.
+An executive coach usually forms a coaching relationship with a client for six to eighteen months to realize significant, specific, and measurable behavioral changes to leverage strengths, rather than correct deficiencies.

 The characteristics of a great executive coach include the following:

 A leadership coach may be sought within or outside an organization.
-A coach with an outside perspective is preferred because:
+A coach with an outside perspective is preferable because:

-Executive coaching is a leadership development plan aimed at senior leaders, such as company executives, to become better leaders.
+Executive coaching is a leadership development plan aimed at senior leaders, such as company executives, to help them become better leaders.